EEE会議(Re:北米大停電と電力自由化)..............................................................2003.8.21

 -KK

-Although I agree with most of Ed Lincoln's comments, some
+Although I agree with most of Ed Lincoln's comments,

 background information might be useful to this discussion.
 Despite